extremenetworks/E2X/docs/Manual.md

 written completely, unique abbreviations as known from the switch command line are *not* supported.

-Partial configurations may result in warnings, e.g. a router mode command such as `access-list 1 permit 192.0.2.0 0.0.0.255` without first entering the router configuration mode.
-To translate an ACL without warnings enclose it in entering and leaving router configuration mode:

-    router
-    enable
-    configure
-    access-list 1 permit 192.0.2.0 0.0.0.255
-    exit
-    exit
-    exit
+Partial configurations may result in warnings or errors.
 Most `set` commands can be translated in isolation, but some, like setting a VLAN name, need preceding commands.

 Trying to translate `set vlan name 3 Three` results in the error `ERROR:
 VLAN 3 not found (set vlan name)` and no translated configuration.
 Before